When “Charles III” trended on Twitter last Wednesday there were probably more than a few people who feared that an era

 The cast aren’t doing impersonations so much as original portrayals of real people in a parallel universe; the only thing Goulding’s Harry shares with the prince is red hair.

 And poor Harry!
 While the real ‘spare’ has created a role for himself, in the play he’s a ‘ginger joke’.
 There are really embarrassing, unbelievable scenes featuring the melancholy prince with Working Class Londoners who don’t recognize him.

 There’s an unlikely love interest in a working-class woman named Jessica (Tamara Lawrance), who is not Meghan Markle, the glam, highly-educated American actress and true-life Harry girlfriend.
 She came along too late to be written in, although there is Camilla (Margot Leicester), and there is Kate (Charlotte Riley.)

 While the real Kate doesn’t seem career-driven or devoted to public service, in Bartlett’s play it’s her children’s royal status that is jeopardized, and she acts decisively to protect them and their social standing.
 (Charlotte Riley defended her character as ‘just being pragmatic’…)

-Charles III might be a little alienating and cold for some audiences, what with its Shakespearean black verse and apparitions etc. It reminded me of Pablo Larraín’s crazy Jackie biopic: it’s a dark little 90 minute horror with powerful, haunting music (by Jocelyn Pook), set in a country in limbo and mourning.
+Charles III might be a little alienating and cold for some audiences, with its Shakespearean black verse and apparitions etc. It reminded me of Pablo Larraín’s crazy Jackie biopic: a dark little 90 minute horror with powerful, haunting music (by Jocelyn Pook), while a country is in limbo and mourning.